-The current members of the Funds Management Committee are Phelps L. Lambert (Chairman), Alan W. Braun, Andrew E. Goebel and Arthur H. McElwee, Jr. The Funds Management Committee met four times during 2012.
+The current members of the Funds Management Committee are Phelps L. Lambert (Chairman), Alan W. Braun, Andrew E. Goebel, Jerome F. Henry, Jr., and Arthur H. McElwee, Jr. The Funds Management Committee met four times during 2014.
 The function of the Funds Management Committee is to monitor the balance sheet risk profile of the Company, including credit, interest rate, liquidity and leverage risks.
 The Funds Management Committee is also responsible for reviewing and approving the investment policy for the Company.
 The Funds Management Committee has adopted a written charter which has been approved by the Board.

 The current members of the Finance and Corporate Development Committee are Alan W. Braun (Chairman), Larry E. Dunigan, Niel C. Ellerbrook, Andrew E. Goebel, Phelps L. Lambert and Linda E. White.
-The Committee was previously organized as the Finance Committee and met seven times in 2012.
-The Finance Committee had the responsibility to review management's financial forecasts, goals and budget and to monitor and provide appropriate feedback concerning the financial performance of the Company.
-The newly constituted committee maintains the same functions but with the additional responsibility of overseeing the mergers and acquisition activity as well as other strategic corporate development opportunities of the Company.
+The Committee met seven times in 2014.
+The function of the Finance and Corporate Development Committee is to review management's financial forecasts, goals and budget and to monitor and provide appropriate feedback concerning the financial performance of the Company, overseeing the mergers and acquisition activity, as well as other strategic corporate development opportunities of the Company.
 The Finance and Corporate Development Committee has adopted a written charter which has been approved by the Board.

-2012 Work of the Corporate Governance and Nominating Committee
+2014 Work of the Corporate Governance and Nominating Committee

 During the year, the Governance Committee evaluated each Board member's committee assignments in light of the applicable qualification requirements, including additional independence requirements of certain committees.
-Based upon this evaluation, the Governance Committee recommended changes to the composition and leadership of each committee to the full Board at its October 25, 2012 meeting.
-Thereafter, those recommendations were adopted by the full Board at its December 6, 2012 meeting.
+Based upon this evaluation, the Governance Committee did not recommend any changes to the committee composition and leadership for 2015.